openjdk/jdk/src/java.base/share/man/java.md

 CDS archive.
 Otherwise, if there is a mismatch of any of these options, the CDS archive may be partially or completely disabled, leading to lower performance.

-- If the -XX:+AOTClassLinking options *was* used during CDS archive creation, the CDS archive cannot be used, and the following error message is printed:
+- If the `AOTClassLinking` option (see below) *was* enabled during CDS archive creation, the CDS archive cannot be used, and the following error message is printed:

   `CDS archive has aot-linked classes.
 It cannot be used when archived full module graph is not used`

-- If the -XX:+AOTClassLinking options *was not* used during CDS archive creation, the CDS archive can be used, but the "archived module graph" feature will be disabled.
+- If the `AOTClassLinking` option *was not* enabled during CDS archive creation, the CDS archive can be used, but the "archived module graph" feature will be disabled.
 This can lead to increased start-up time.